playframework/playframework/documentation/manual/releases/Migration24.md

 ### Parsing

-It's now possible to get value from `Row` using column index.
+It's now possible to get values from `Row` using the column index.

 ```scala
 val res: (String, String) = SQL("SELECT * FROM Test").map(row =>